-Applicants to this Category should provide either a 1) preliminary LCA of their material that includes the information listed in Table I.F.I.2 (below) or 2) provide preliminary estimates of the information requested in Tables I.F.I.2 (below) to the best of their ability.
-These preliminary estimates will not be considered the final, full LCA of the building design.
+Applicants to this Category should provide either a 1) preliminary LCA of their material that includes the information listed in Table I.G.II.2 (below) or 2) provide preliminary estimates of the information requested in Tables I.G.II.2 (below) to the best of their ability.
+If a preliminary LCA is provided in lieu of Table I.G.II.2, that information may be provided within the 6 page limit the of Tables Appendix - Category B. These preliminary estimates will not be considered the final, full LCA of the building design.
 Rather, the information provided here will be considered with the remainder of the applicants' submission materials.
 Awarded applicants will be encouraged to work with an LCA awardee funded through a separate FOA to perform LCA and continuously improve their LCA metrics.
 See Section I.H for additional details on the interaction with the LCA awardee(s).

-In addition to completing the table or providing a preliminary LCA, provide qualitative answers to the following questions, as well as estimate initial construction costs for the proposed design:
+In addition to completing the table or providing a preliminary LCA, provide qualitative answers to the following questions, as well as estimate initial construction costs for the proposed design(see also Tables Appendix - Category B):